filecoin-project/devgrants/open-grants/README.md

 ## About

 This grant type funds the creative use of Filecoin.
 Here, deliverables, milestones, and funding limits are generally clearly scoped.
-Deviations from the specified scope of an RFP must be approved between the team and the Foundation grants team.
+Deviations from the specified scope of the project must be approved between the team and the Foundation grants team.

 Open grants work within a few core categories.